fbarbare/guestline-code-test/README.md

-# Guestline - Hotel Group Page
+# Guestline Code Test

-Thank you for your application.
-We are excited that you are interested in working at Guestline.

-## The challenge
+## The challenge - Hotel Group Page

 Your challenge is to product a page showing a list of hotels and their rooms.